 Definition of Project Controls :

 There are many definitions of Project Controls used across industries and indeed across companies within industries.
+Project Controls is a professional function not widely recognised as a set of specialised skills in its own right.
+It is a function that is critical to achieving successful project and programme outcomes i.e. delivering required benefits to cost, time and performance.
 For the purposes of this portal, the field of project controls is defined as follows:

 Importance of Project Controls :